joshuagryphon/plastid/README.rst

 #.
 A set of scripts that implement common sequencing analyses

 #.
-A set of classes for exploratory data anlysis.
+A set of classes for exploratory data analysis.
 These provide simple
    and consistent interfaces for manipulating genomic features, read alignments, and quantitative data; and readily interface with existing scientific tools, like the SciPy stack.